cilsat/scribe/doc/draft.md

 back end post-processing.
 In this approach, the most salient features in the low-dimensional i-vector space are extracted and exploited to allow for more accurate clusterings.

-Diarization error rate (DER) is calculated as the per frame

 Each meeting was subsequently analyzed to determine when speaker changes occurred, known variously as speaker change detection, speaker turn